mistofeden/mistofeden.github.io/posts/eic/_posts/2015-09-04-welcome-to-mist-of-eden.markdown

 concepts.

 Guest articles are welcome.
-If you'd like to submit a guest article to be posted here on Mist Of Eden then please email me.
+If you'd like to submit a guest article to be posted here on Mist Of Eden then please <a href="mailto:mistofeden.blog@gmailcom">email</a> me.
 I will work with you to get your article posted here on Mist Of Eden.

-Also, if you have a device or an e-juice you'd like me to review here on Mist Of Eden then please email me.
+Also, if you have a device or an e-juice you'd like me to review here on Mist Of Eden then please <a href="mailto:mistofeden.blog@gmailcom">email</a> me.
 I would love the opportunity to do so.

-In addition, if you would like to become a sponsor of Mist Of Eden or place an ad here then please contact me via email.
+In addition, if you would like to become a sponsor of Mist Of Eden or place an ad here then please contact me via <a href="mailto:mistofeden.blog@gmailcom">email</a>.
 I can work with you to ensure that your ad or sponsorship is strategically placed on one or more pages.

 --